HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Crohn's disease is an idiopathic systemic disease with a chronic recurrent course, which preferentially manifests itself as an intestinal disease with segmental involvement and transmural inflammation.
-Inflammation can occur in any section of the gastrointestinal tract, but is most commonly localized at the ileocecal junction.
+Crohn's disease is an idiopathic systemic disease with a chronic relapsing course that manifests as disease of the entire gastrointestinal tract with segmental involvement and transmural inflammation.
+Inflammation can occur in any segment of the gastrointestinal tract but is most common in the terminal ileum and proximal colon.

 You might also be interested in